Surfing in Portugal: The Complete Guide to the Top 27 Surfing Spots

 ✅ Surf Lodge Algarve Ingrina – Algarve

-With renovated rooms, an outdoor pool, and awesome views of the ocean, this lodge offers the perfect balance of a surf camp experience and a relaxing environment by the beach.
+With renovated rooms, an outdoor pool, and stunning ocean views, this lodge offers the perfect blend of a surf camp experience and a relaxing beach environment.

 Also, a healthy breakfast and daily yoga classes can be balanced with yummy cocktails from the bar.